Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## sendUserInstrument

 *sendUserInstrument* is used to send a payment instrument to another client.
 The message is encrypted with the recipient's public key.
 If the sender does not have the recipient's public key, it will call the *checkUser* message, download the user's public key, encrypt the message to that public key, and then call *sendUserInstrument* to send it to the user.
-The message goes into the recipient’s nymbox.
+The message goes into the recipient’s **nymbox**.

 * Attribute `nymboxHash`: Identifier.
 TODO.